-I am the Jacobsen Fellow based at both the Institute of Philosophy at the University of London and the Department of Philosophy at University College London.
-I am also a Research Associate at the Centre for Philosophy of Natural and Social Science at the London School of Economics and Political Science.
+I am a Research Associate at both the Institute of Philosophy, School of Advanced Study, University of London, the Centre for Philosophy of Natural and Social Science at the London School of Economics and Political Science.
 Most of my research has concerned scientific modelling: how do we use models to represent and explain natural and social phenomena?
 I think that to address these questions it's worth listening to what other philosophers have to say about linguistic or pictorial representation.
 But I also believe that the question won't be answered fully unless we investigate how scientists use models in practice.
 I'm currently thinking about the broader implications of the idea that all of the representations - from science, art, and the humanities - we use to situate ourselves in the world are partial and imprecise.
 I wrote an easy introduction to these sorts of issues for the Institute of Arts and Ideas.

 (2020) Modelling Nature: An Opinionated Introduction to Scientific Representation (with Roman Frigg), Synthese Library - Studies in Epistemology, Logic, Methodology, and Philosophy of Science, Cham: Springer Blurb